haliphax/supybot-greet/README.md

 ## settings

-- `supybot.plugins.Greet.enable` (Boolean): Whether or not the plugin is active on the selected channel
+- `supybot.plugins.Greet.enable` (Boolean): Whether or not the plugin is active on the selected channel (default: False)
 - `supybot.plugins.Greet.message` (String): The message to send to users when they join the selected channel
+- `supybot.plugins.Greet.grace` (PositiveInteger): Grace period (in seconds) to avoid re-greeting someone after a kick, part, or join (default: 30)

 To set these, use the `config channel` command.